Control of Pests and Diseases

 Remedy

 ⦿ Sick yellowish parts of the bark should be cut and removed by a sharp knife, a chisel or a hand adze.
 Till the healthy light red coloured tissue appears, sickly tissues must be removed.
-The parts removed must be burn down.
-“Bordeaux mixtures” or a fungus remover containing copper must be applied on the scratched out parts (wounds).
+The parts removed must be burned down.
+“Bordeaux mixtures” or a fungus remover containing copper must be applied on the scratched-out parts (wounds).
 If a fungus remover with copper is used the quantity

 has to be according to the instructions given in the label.
-After leaving for a few days to get dried up, Bordeaux mixture must be re applied.
+After leaving for a few days to get dried up, the Bordeaux mixture must be re-applied.

-⦿ After about 10 days, if the malady has not spread to other parts or the oozing is not visible, liquid tar to be applied on the scratches (wounds).
-If it is difficult for cultivators to make the Bordeaux mixture, after cleaning off the oozing out sections liquid tar could be applied.
+⦿ After about 10 days, if the malady has not spread to other parts or the oozing is not visible, liquid tar is to be applied to the scratches (wounds).
+If it is difficult for cultivators to make the Bordeaux mixture, after cleaning off the oozing-out sections liquid tar could be applied.

 Description